h2005mirza/h2005mirza/README.md

 <h1 align="center">Hi 👋, I'm Ali Hassan Mirza</h1>
 <h3 align="center">I am a student who has a hunger for knowledge and skill.
-I have a knack for design, data science, working on combining both fields to create innovative solution.
+I have a knack for design, data science, and working on combining both fields to create innovative solution.
 I am a person who uses an interdisciplinary approach to solve problems for the users.
 I combine design, AI, philosophy, psychology, business, epistemology, religion, education, and history.
 I am a free thinker.
 What sets me apart from other people is that I design and develop what the user wants, not what they need.
 And my interdisciplinary approach helps me here.
 I also apply critical and abstract thinking in developing my ideas.
 Let's connect to change the world.</h3>

-- 🔭 I’m currently working on **EduAtlas**
+- 🔭 I’m currently working on **EduAtlas, Tikitas Coffee.**

-- 🌱 I’m currently learning **Python for Everybody Specialisation (University of Michigan), UX Design Professional Certificate (Google).**
+- 🌱 I have done specialisations like: **Python for Everybody Specialisation (University of Michigan), UX Design Professional Certificate (Google), Digital Marketing (Google), Understanding Research Methods (University of London), Academic English: Writing Specialisation (University of California, Irvine).**

-- 👯 I’m looking to collaborate on **design, data science.**
+- 👯 I’m looking to collaborate on **design, data science, AI, philosophy, education, psychology.**

 - 🤝 I’m looking for help with **data science, AI.**